felixneussel/Standortplanung/README.md

 ### Return

-- X: List of 1-based indices of warehouse locations which are part of the heuristic solution.
+- List of 1-based indices of warehouse locations which are part of the heuristic solution.

 ## `weiszfeld(vectors, weights,d)`